 United Way believes that everyone can play a role in ensuring that children grow up to be productive citizens and members of our community.
 This begins with a good education that is the foundation for a child's success in work and life, along with providing supportive programming that helps youth develop necessary skills for their futures.
 To meet this goal, key issues addressed by UWBC and its supported programs in this focus area include early care and school readiness, school success and positive youth development.
 United Way works toward this goal by funding programs at agency partners, as well as grants and collaborative partnerships.
-Funded programs are listed in the graphic below.
+Agency Partners and their supported programs in the area of Education are listed below.

 Visit the Grants Overview page to learn about the local community organizations and agencies that have received United Way grants.

 |Berks County Intermediate Unit Child Care||Financial assistance for access to quality childcare for parents unable to afford private care and ineligible, or on the waiting list for government funding.|